Kxlar/MLOPs_Project/docs/source/deployment/docker.md

 This project includes a lightweight Streamlit frontend that allows users to upload an image and run anomaly detection through the backend API.

-The frontend does not perform inference itself — it acts as a client that sends images to the FastAPI backend and displays the returned prediction.

 ---

 ### 1. Running the Backend (Required)